ccxtechnologies/adbus/README.rst

 For a consistent style all code is run through yapf using the Facebook style:

-All docstings are in the google style.
+All docstrings are in the google style.